bmvdgeijn/WASP/CHT/README.md

 Step 3 of the CHT workflow requires *phased* genotype data.
-The [snp2h5](../snp2h5/README.md) program provided with WASP can read phased genotypes in IMPUTE2 and VCF formatted files.
+The [snp2h5](../snp2h5/README.md) program provided with WASP can read phased genotypes from IMPUTE2 or VCF formatted files.

 Several methods are available for genotype phasing: